X-Factor (Ukrainian TV series): Format

 The show follows the format of the original British X Factor.
 Created in 2004 by renowned British music executive and producer Simon Cowell and the production company FremantleMedia, the format has since become an international success.
 Adapted versions of the show have been shown in over 20 countries worldwide.
 By now the "X-Factor" format has become one of the most popular singing talent shows in the world, and the winners in each country often go on to be successful recording artists.

 "X Factor" (English) - the word idiom: a character trait that has no clear definition and explanation; talent.
 In the context of the show - "X-Factor" - part of the "star" in person "star " talent.

 Auditions

 The show's main aim is to find unique singing talent with a bright personality, stage presence and dance skills are also important elements that the judges are looking for.
 The contestants are divided into four categories: boys, girls, over 25 years old and groups.

-Selection of participants is divided into five stages:
+Selection of participants is divided into four stages: